RLado/rsparse/README.md

 # rsparse

-A collection of direct methods for solving sparse linear systems implemented in Rust
+Provides a library for solving sparse linear systems using direct methods.
+This crate uses the algorithms from the book "Direct Methods For Sparse Linear Systems by Dr. Timothy A. Davis."